tigard-tools/tigard/README.md

 flash.read(0,32)
 ```

-## JTAG
+## JTAG (on JTAG or CORTEX header)

 #### Hookup:

 The JTAG header is laid out with pins in the same order as the FTDI I/O pins are labeled, in order to be consistent with many other x232H breakout boards.

+In additon, the CORTEX header is also wired as a standard ARM 10-pin JTAG header.

-Be sure to select JTAG on the mode selection switch, otherwise the standard hookup sequence applies.
+Be sure to select JTAG on the mode selection switch.
+This makes sure that TDI and TDO are separated, and ensures that TMS is wired properly to the CORTEX header.
+Otherwise, the standard hookup sequence applies.

 #### Software: